 Don’t stop taking any of your other prescribed drugs before talking to your doctor, however.

-What Common Drugs Are Used with Lunesta?
+Which Drugs Are Commonly Used With Lunesta?

 You should refrain from any drug or alcohol use while taking Lunesta as well.
 If you drink alcohol while taking Lunesta, the nervous system side effects of the drug may be magnified.
 The interaction between the alcohol and the Lunesta could result in increased dizziness, difficulty concentrating, and drowsiness.